 Do I Have a Small Wrist?

 What defines a small wrist?
 That’s probably the better question.
 The fact is that it often has nothing to do with your overall stature.
 There are many tall men with small wrists and many short men with large wrists.
 It really comes down to actual size.
-A small wrist as being under 6.5 inches or 17 cm in size.
+A small wrist can be considered as being under 6.5 inches or 17 cm in size.
 If your wrist is larger than that, but you still feel your wrist is small, the same principles outlined in this guide will work for you.
 If you don’t have a tape measure and want to find out if this article is for you, take a dollar bill and wrap it around your wrist.
 U.S. paper currency is exactly six inches long, so if it’s touching or just shy of touching end to end, you have a small wrist.

 What to Look For When Buying a Watch